moj-analytical-services/rpackage_training/README.md

 # 6. Add R and Rmarkdown code

 Any R and R Markdown code to be within the package should be saved into it.
 The R code can be saved to the package R/ directory while the R Markdown code can be saved to the package home directory.
+You can do this either in the normal way (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:

+        dump("R_object_name", file = "directory_path/R_object_name.R")

 Exercise 5: Add the crimesdata_pub.Rmd to your package